Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Introduction

 We remark that in \cite{drange2015kernelization} it was already shown that for classes $\CCC$ that are closed under taking subgraphs, if $\CCC$ admits a kernel for the \textsc{Distance-$r$ Dominating Set} problem for every $r\in \N$, then~$\CCC$ must be nowhere dense (under the standard assumption that FPT $\neq$ W[2]).
 Hence, under this assumption, the theorem implies that a class $\CCC$ which is closed under taking subgraphs admits a kernel for the \textsc{Distance-$r$ Dominating Set} problem for every $r\in\N$ if, and only if, it admits a polynomial kernel for every $r\in\N$.

-As another consequence of~\autoref{thm:uqw} we can dramatically improve the parameter dependence of many fixed-parameter algorithms on nowhere dense classes such as the algorithms developed in~\cite{DawarK09}.
-We demonstrate this by considering the \textsc{Connected Dominating Set} problem.
-See~\sref{Section}{sec:single} for a proof of the following theorem.
+As another consequence of~\cref{thm:uqw} we can dramatically improve the parameter dependence of the \textsc{Connected Dominating Set} problem.
+See~\cref{sec:single} for a proof of the following theorem.

-\newcounter{fpt_thm} {\value{theorem}} \newcounter{fpt_thm_section} {\value{section}} \begin{theorem} Let $\CCC$ be a nowhere dense class of graphs.
+\begin{theorem} Let $\CCC$ be a nowhere dense class of graphs.
 Then there is a polynomial $p(x)$ and an algorithm running in time $2^{p(k)}\cdot n^{1+\epsilon}$ which, given an $n$-vertex graph $G$, $\epsilon>0$ and a number~$k$ as input, decides whether $G$ contains a connected dominating set of size~$k$. \end{theorem}

+We believe that \cref{thm:uqw} can allow to reduce the parameter dependence for further fixed-parameter algorithms on nowhere dense classes such as the algorithms developed in~\cite{DawarK09} .

 We prove our results using tools from a branch of model theory known as \emph{stability theory}.
 Stability was introduced by Shelah as a notion of well-behaved first-order logic theories.
 In a recent paper, Malliaris and Shelah \cite{malliaris2014regularity} used the model theoretic tools to study classes of \emph{stable graphs}.
 Stable classes of graphs are much more general than nowhere dense classes of graphs, but the two concepts coincide on classes of graphs closed under taking subgraphs~\cite{adler2014interpreting}.
 The focus of \cite{malliaris2014regularity} is on proving very strong regularity lemmas for stable graphs.
-For obtaining these lemmas they prove a very nice technical lemma, \autoref{thm:extract_indiscernibles} below, on the existence of long $\Delta$-indiscernible sequences in stable graphs, where $\Delta$ is a finite set of first-order formulas.
+For obtaining these lemmas they prove a very nice technical lemma, \cref{thm:extract_indiscernibles} below, on the existence of long $\Delta$-indiscernible sequences in stable graphs, where $\Delta$ is a finite set of first-order formulas.
 We are going to use $\Delta$-indiscernible sequences to extract large $r$-independent sets for properly defined formula sets~$\Delta$.
-See~\sref{Section}{sec:prelims} for the definition of $\Delta$-indiscernible sequences.
+See~\cref{sec:prelims} for the definition of $\Delta$-indiscernible sequences.
 One of the technical tools we develop in this paper is to make this lemma of \cite{malliaris2014regularity} algorithmic so that we can apply it in our algorithms.

 We believe that stable classes will be very interesting for future algorithmic research and may be a good candidate for a generalisation of nowhere dense classes with good algorithmic properties towards classes of graphs which are no longer closed under taking subgraphs (but e.g.\@ are only closed under taking induced subgraphs).
 Our technical results here may therefore be of independent interest as a first step towards understanding the algorithmic context of stable classes of graphs.